Nance-Lab/textile/README.md

 How to Use as an Instructor - Teaching Current Modules:
 ===========

-How to Use as an Instructor - :
+How to Use as an Instructor - Developing Your Own Curriculum:
 ===========

 What's next for us?